zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_12_en-US_PROBABILITY_EDITING.md

     THE DEEPER POINT:
     ─────────────────
     Without any landscape, choice is meaningless.
-    "Choose anything" is not freedom—it's chaos.
+    "Choose anything" is not freedom, it's chaos.
     True freedom requires meaningful options.

     By shaping the landscape, we create meaningful options.